 Always make sure steps and entryways are clean and dry.
 This may mean having salt and a shovel at each entrance and a plan for someone to be responsible to keep it cleaned off anytime someone is going to be at the church.
 And don’t neglect just inside the door.
 Often slush and snow can gather here, making it unsafe.
 Not only should you have entrance mats for the season, but also have hazard signs or cones to warn visitors of dangerous conditions.
 If necessary, have a mop and bucket handy and designate someone to keep the entrance area and steps free from snow and slush.

 Every church strives for beautiful decorations and a seasonal atmosphere.
 But these can hazards if you’re not careful.
 Even the method in which you decorate can be hazardous to those helping.
 All ladders and equipment should be inspected.
 Elderly people and those with health issues should not climb ladders or exert themselves.

 Each year, we hear of people falling from a live Christmas tree, being kicked by an unruly donkey in a live nativity, or simply falling off of an elevated riser.
 These accidents can be prevented.
 The key is planning.
-A staff member or leader should have the responsibility of making sure every event has a safety plan.
-No event should be held unless there has been a safety check-off.
+A staff member or leader should be responsible for making sure every event has a safety plan.
+And prior to any event, there should be a walk-through with a safety checklist, seeking to reduce the chance of injuries.
 Involve safety experts or members of your safety and security team in your seasonal planning.

 Ultimately, the best defense against accidents and injuries is awareness, training, and communication.
 Making leaders and members aware of issues of safety around the holidays is not only good ministry, but is another way for the church to show they care.
 Add reminders of safe practices and hazard awareness to the bulletin, hanging signs, and announcements.